-The clarity from the Smith Chief lenses far surpasses anything else on the market.
+The clarity from the Smith Optics Guides Choice lenses far surpasses anything else on the market.
 They are also the best polarized fishing sunglasses for sale.
-The full-frame design offers a large coverage area that spans 1.7 by 2.4 inches.
+The full-frame design offers a larger coverage area than most other brands.
 Lens space is wide without affecting style or comfort.
 Additionally, the lenses feature Techlite Polarchromic Glass that reacts to changing light conditions.
-It doesn’t matter what the lighting conditions are, the Smith Chief provides optimum protection and lens clarity.
+It doesn’t matter what the lighting conditions are, the Smith Optics Guides Choice provides optimum protection and lens clarity.

 They are also amazingly durable.
-While less expensive sunglasses use plastic or nylon hinges, these use stainless.
+While less expensive sunglasses use plastic or nylon hinges, these use stainless steel.
 The lenses are also glass, a feature that makes them much more scratch resistant than polycarbonate lenses.

-You do have to pay for the advanced design and technology that go into the Smith Chief glasses.
+You do have to pay for the advanced design and technology that go into the Smith Optics Guides Choice glasses.
 The advantage is a product that you know will protect your eyes and remain functional for years to come.
 Less expensive glasses can be effective, but there are always trade-offs to be made with lower prices.

-These glasses are part of Wiley’s Changeable Series that allows quick lens swapping.
+These polarized glasses are a great value.
 With Military-grade shatter-proof lenses and durable construction, you won’t have to worry about catching a lure or weight in your eye.
 The Wiley X Saint sunglasses feature straight earpieces so you can easily take them on and off.
 The half-frame design keeps weight low and provides a stylish modern look for men.

-For the money, these sunglasses provide great value.
+For the money, it’s tough to beat this brand.
 There is no better model for the price conscious shopper.
 They are especially good for fly fishing.
 You can find more expensive glasses, but there aren’t many in this price range that offer shatter-proof lenses, lens customization, low weight, and comfort.

-The Suncloud Warrant glasses aren’t as durable as the Wiley X Saint.
+The Duduma glasses aren’t as durable as the Wiley X Saint.
 Wiley is also a more reputable company with a long history and terrific reviews.
-Still, these fishing sunglasses are one of the best choices to buy if you are looking for affordability and value.
+Still, these fishing sunglasses are a decent option to buy if you are looking for affordability and value.
 The company also offers a 30 day money back guarantee.

 These three options are the best sunglasses for fishing.
 They all offer top rated eye protection, style, comfort and quality lens performance.
-The Smith Chief glasses are the absolute best while Suncloud offers the least expensive and effective option.
+The Smith Optics Guides Choice glasses are the absolute best while Duduma offers the least expensive and effective option.